Linear Regression with Centrality Measures: Set-Up

-\begin{example}[continues=ex:leading] Assumption \ref{assumption--measurement_model} is reasonable in the context of our leading example.
-Here, each entry of the unobserved $A_{ij}$ represents the probability of loans.
-However, $\hat{A}_{ij}$ records actual loans, which are realizations of Bernoulli($A_{ij}$).
-The conditional independence assumption means that conditional on friendship, the decision of $i$ to lend to $j$ is independent of the decision of $k$ to lend to $i$.
-This might be the case if the loan amounts are small relative to the income shortfall, so that any agent's decision to lend to $i$ does not significantly reduce their need to borrow.
-Alternatively, such a condition might be satisfied if borrowing is private, so that friends of $i$ cannot coordinate their lending decisions. \end{example}
+\begin{example}[continues=ex:leading] Suppose we want $A_{ij}$ to be the probability of loans between $i$ and $j$.
+Instead, we observe whether or not a loan actually occurred.
+Then, $\hat{A}_{ij} \sim$ Bernoulli($A_{ij}$).
+Assumption \ref{assumption--measurement_model} requires that conditional on the loan intensity, the actual decision of $j$ to lend to $i$ is independent of the decision of $k$ to lend to $i$.
+Such a condition might be satisfied if borrowing is private, so that friends of $i$ cannot coordinate their lending decisions.
+This might also be the case if loan amounts are small relative to the income shortfall, so that any agent's decision to lend to $i$ does not affect the decisions of their other friends. \end{example}

-The remainder of this subsection lists examples of network data that could be described by our data-generating process.